mj-support/AndroidAgent/README.md

 $ python3 main.py
 ```
 The resulting model will be saved in the ```models/``` directory.
-So far, only the airplane task has been implemented, but the code is designed to allow smooth expansion for a wide range of tasks.
+So far, only the airplane and youtube task have been implemented, but the code is designed to allow smooth expansion for a wide range of tasks.